salilab/imp/modules/em2d/README.md

   particles

 - EM2DRestraint - implements FFT based image alignment.
-This Restraint in turn uses internally the Fine2DRegistraitionRestraint.
-Don't use the later one directly.
+This Restraint in turn uses internally the Fine2DRegistrationRestraint.
+Don't use the latter one directly.
 The information obtained after matching a projection with the EM image is stored in RegistrationResult.

 The module goes together with the EMageFit application, that uses the